Using short quotes and block quotes in MLA

 - Double space the quote.

-- Put the in-text citation after the final punctuation mark in the quote.
+- Put the parenthetical citation after the final punctuation mark in the quote.

 - Comment on the quote after using it.
 Do not end a paragraph with a block quote.
 You should always have text after it.